jspaezp/sctree/vignettes/paper/paper.md

 # Summary

 Single-cell RNA sequencing (scRNA-seq) is now a commonly used technique to measure the transcriptome of populations of cells.
 Clustering heterogeneous cells based on these transcriptomes enables identification of cell populations [@Trapnell2014;@Butler2018].
 There are multiple methods available to identify "marker" genes that differ between these populations [@Butler2018;@Love2014;@Robinson2009].
-However, there are usually too many genes in these lists to directly suggest an experimental follow-up strategy for selecting them from a bulk population (e.g. via FACS (ref)).
+However, there are usually too many genes in these lists to directly suggest an experimental follow-up strategy for selecting them from a bulk population (e.g. via FACS [@RN1]).
 Here we present scTree, a tool that aims to provide biologists using the R programming language and scRNA-seq analysis programs a minimal set of genes that can be used in downstream experiments.
 The package is free, open source and available though github at [github.com/jspaezp/sctree](https://github.com/jspaezp/sctree)

 # Implementation and results